Good Medicine - Freshman Year - Cover

 Sexual Baseball

 Sexual baseball is a way of talking about sexual encounters without actually using sexual words.
-This was extremely common, even in private conversations, of discussing sexual activity without using vulgar words or medical terms.
+This was extremely common, even in private conversations, for discussing sexual activity without using vulgar words or medical terms.
 The most common understanding, at least in Southern Ohio in the 70s and 80s, was:

 1st base — making out or necking